 Healthy school lunch is vital to the overall health and well-being of students.
 Three balanced meals a day is crucial to development in children.
 The foods that they eat provide nourishment for both physical and mental growth.
 The benefits of healthy school lunches and nutrition go far beyond the benefits of lunches sent from home.
 Some children come from communities that have little access to high-quality food and therefore suffer from food insecurity.
 Nutritious meals with adequate calories help meet the needs of young growing bodies.

 Since nutrition is of importance to school success, school meals have taken on greater importance.
 They have become a topic frequently discussed in the government, communities, and school board meetings.
 Various national school lunch programs have been created that help students and their needs get met.
 These programs have produced debates about the cost of including healthy food in school lunches throughout the school year.

 What is the healthiest thing your kids can eat for lunch?

 Eating habits of children develop young and may continue through to adulthood.
 A healthy lunch is one that meets nutritional needs contains key nutrients.
 But what are these key nutrients?
-Nutrients that are beneficial to proper health should be included on a menu that contains a meal of whole grains, fruits and vegetables, and other foods that are protein-rich and are low in fat.
+Nutrients that are beneficial to proper health should be included on a menu containing a meal of whole grains, fruits and vegetables, and other protein-rich foods and low in fat.

 It has been said that breakfast is the most important meal of the day, but lunch, especially school lunch, is a key meal for children.
 When a healthy school lunch menu includes nutritious foods, it can help students stay alert and full throughout the school day.
 But healthy school meals are words that have not previously gone together.
 So, if you plan to pack a healthy lunch for your student to take to school, what should it include?